yugabyte/yugabyte-db/docs/content/deploy/enterprise-edition/admin-console.md

 ![Replicated successfully installed](/images/replicated-success.png)

+Next step is install YugaWare as described in the [section below](/deploy/enterprise-edition/admin-console/#step-2-install-yugaware-via-replicated).

-### Install YugaWare via Replicated
+## Step 2.
+Install YugaWare via Replicated

-#### Setup HTTPS for Replicated
+### Setup HTTPS for Replicated

 Launch Replicated UI by going to [http://yugaware-host-public-ip:8800] (http://yugaware-host-public-ip:8800).
 The warning shown next states that the connection to the server is not private (yet).
-We will address this warning as soon as we setup HTTPS for the Replicated admin console in the next step.
-Click Continue to Setup and then ADVANCED to bypass this warning and go to the Replicated admin console.
+We will address this warning as soon as we setup HTTPS for the Replicated Admin Console in the next step.
+Click Continue to Setup and then ADVANCED to bypass this warning and go to the Replicated Admin Console.

 ![Replicated Browser TLS](/images/replicated-browser-tls.png)